Canterbury Rugby Football Union

-The Canterbury Rugby Football Union (also referred to as "Canterbury" or "CRFU") is the governing body for rugby union in a portion of the Canterbury region of New Zealand.
-Its colours are red and black in a hooped design.
-The CRFU govern the running of the Canterbury representative team which have won New Zealand's first-tier domestic competition National Provincial Championship (Air New Zealand Cup and ITM Cup) 14 times including a "six-peat" from 2008 to 2013 – with five in the National Provincial Championship, two in the Air New Zealand Cup, five in the ITM Cup and one in the Mitre 10 Cup.
+The Canterbury Rugby Football Union (which is also referred to as Canterbury or CRFU) is the governing body for rugby union in a portion of the Canterbury region of New Zealand, and runs the Canterbury representative team.
+The Canterbury team has won the National Provincial Championship, Air New Zealand Cup, and the ITM Cup 14 times including a "six-peat" from 2008 to 2013 – with five in the National Provincial Championship, two in the Air New Zealand Cup, five in the ITM Cup and one in the Mitre 10 Cup.
 Their most recent victory was the 2017 Mitre 10 Cup.
 Canterbury also acts as a primary feeder to the Crusaders, who play in the Super Rugby competition.

 The union also administers all club rugby within the region, including senior club rugby and school rugby.
-Canterbury has a proud history producing All Blacks, the most of any New Zealand region, with Scott Barrett becoming Canterbury's 200th All Black.
+Canterbury has produced the most All Blacks of any New Zealand region, with Scott Barrett becoming Canterbury's 200th All Black in 2016.

 History

 Early history (1879–1975)

-The Canterbury Rugby Football Union (CRFU) was established in 1879 following a match between South Canterbury and North Canterbury in Timaru.
+The Canterbury Rugby Football Union (CRFU) was established in 1879, following a match between South Canterbury and North Canterbury in Timaru.
 It took place on 26 July 1879, where delegates representing Christchurch, Christ's College, Temuka, North Canterbury (Rangiora), Eastern (Christchurch), South Canterbury (Timaru), Ashburton, and Southbridge clubs decided to form the union.
-The impetus to form the CRFU was mainly provided by Montague Lewin, who had emigrated from England to Christchurch in 1873, and lobbied for local football clubs to adopt the rules of England's Rugby Football Union.
+Montague Lewin was most responsible for the Union's formation; he had emigrated from England to Christchurch in 1873, and lobbied for local football clubs to adopt the rules of England's Rugby Football Union.
 He succeeded in getting Canterbury clubs to adopt the rugby rules in 1876, but a visit by an Australian Victorian Rules football team in 1879 prompted him to push for the formation of a union.
-It had been initially proposed that the new organisation be the New Zealand Rugby Union, but this was rejected and the Canterbury Rugby Football Union was formed.
-Canterbury was the first provincial union within New Zealand, with the Wellington Rugby Football Union was formed later that year.
-By 1890 fourteen provincial unions had been founded within New Zealand.
-As well as being the oldest union within New Zealand, the CRFU was actually founded before one of the Home Unions – the Welsh Rugby Union was founded in 1881.
+The new organisation was initially proposed as the New Zealand Rugby Union, but ultimately formed as the Canterbury Rugby Football Union.
+Canterbury was the first provincial union within New Zealand, with the Wellington Rugby Football Union being formed later that year.
+By 1890, fourteen provincial unions had been founded within New Zealand.
+As well as being the oldest union in New Zealand, the CRFU was founded before one of the Home Unions (the Welsh Rugby Union, founded in 1881).

-A Canterbury representative side had played prior to the formation of the CRFU, but the first provincial game in New Zealand played under the authority of provincial unions took place on 27 August 1881.
-Canterbury hosted an Otago side that triumphed by a try to nil.
-The first rugby match at Lancaster Park was played the following year – a ground that would be the home of Canterbury rugby until the 2011 Christchurch earthquake.
+A Canterbury representative side had played before the formation of the CRFU, but the first provincial game in New Zealand played under the authority of provincial unions took place on 27 August 1881.
+Canterbury hosted an Otago side that triumphed by a try-to nil.
+The first rugby match at Lancaster Park was played the following year, which served as the Union's home until the 2011 Christchurch earthquake.